 The season could be a blockbuster, they had a warm-up shot before the season.
 Director Walter Pfister, who directs “The Dark Knight” and “Prestige,” and who received an Oscar for “Best Camera” for “Inception,” put the Rams in the spotlight for a trailer – the 60-year-old directed head coach Sean McVay , quarterback Matthew Stafford and defensive end Aaron Donald on camera.
 “It feels like Hollywood,” McVay said at the time between video monitors and wardrobe trucks, “everything is first-class – now we have to live up to it in football.”
 If Pfister were to make a film about this season, the title would have to be: “It’s Now or Never!”
 Holding owner Stan Kroenke’s club took a risk for the dream of triumphing in the Super Bowl – the Rams did not sell their soul, but sold their future.

-The NFL does not work like football in Europe, where clubs like Paris Saint-Germain or Manchester City pay many millions for players because billionaires or sheiks have the money for it.
+The NFL does not work like football in Europe, where clubs like Paris Saint-Germain or Manchester City pay high double-digit millions for players because billionaires or sheiks have the money for it.
 In the NFL, the majority of the league’s income is distributed fairly among the 32 clubs that have a salary cap on the teams, and in selecting the best talents, the weaker clubs are chosen before the stronger ones in the so-called draft.
 When combining the squad, the leaders must perform a successful triple jump, which consists of smart action on the talent exchange (draft), successful trades from contracted professionals with other clubs and skilled negotiations with players without a contract.

 Read from our offer: A Stuttgart talent on his way to the NFL

 Because a blockbuster needs stars, because otherwise it is not one, Rams invested.
-So far, the calculation has worked, with twelve wins in the main round (five losses), Stafford convinced, in the wildcard playoffs against the Arizona Cardinals, the quarterback celebrated his first win in a knockout match ever.
+So far, the math has worked, with twelve wins in the main round (five losses), Stafford convinced, in the wildcard playoffs against the Arizona Cardinals, the quarterback celebrated his first win in a knockout match ever.
 “It’s a team sport.
-But I know that if the quarterback plays well, a team has a better chance of winning,” Stafford said.
+But I know that when the quarterback plays well, a team has a better chance of winning,” Stafford said.
 The aging playmaker came at a high price.
 The 33-year-old was brought in by the Detroit Lions in exchange for quarterback Jared Goff (27) being sent to Detroit.
 As a prize for castling, the Californiaers gave the first draft pick ever and two other first-round picks to the Lions over the next two years.

 In addition, Rams catcher Odell Beckham jr. in November following his expulsion from the Cleveland Browns.
 “I’m just glad I’m in a place where I’m having fun,” says the 29-year-old, which is also due to the fact that he can skim up to four million euros in LA.
 During the season, the Rams brought linebacker Vonnie “Von” Miller of the Denver Broncos in return for sacrificing access to the second and third rounds of the next talent show.
 “It feels like something out of the movies,” Von Miller said after settling in Los Angeles.
 The question remains: will it end as a nightmare or with a happy ending?